Indian Idol 11 Full Contestants List: Meet The Top 15 Contestants Of This Season

 • Chetna Bhardawaj is from Delhi.
 She has been tagged as Charismatic.

-• Adriz Ghosh is a Kolkata boy and is given the name Anoka.
+• Adriz Ghosh is a Kolkata boy and is given the name 'Anoka'.

 The great grand premiere indeed lived up to its moniker.
-The viewers are quite impressed with the performances of top 15 contestants and praised the judges/makers for finding such talented singers.
+The viewers were quite impressed with the performances of the top 15 contestants and praised the judges/makers for finding such talented, aspiring singers.

 Also Read: Indian Idol 11: Did Makers Sensationalise Neha Kakkar Being Kissed For TRPs?
 Aditya Narayan Reacts